Karta-Creative/proj-d2-sdk/README.md

-# D2 SDK
+# D2 for Developers
 Active life, awesome loot.

-This repository contains the D2 SDK, a Roblox module that allows you to create your own games using the D2 backend.
+This repository contains the D2 SDK, its documentation and general information about D2 for Developers.

+The D2 SDK is a Roblox module that allows you to create your own games using the D2 backend.

-The docs are available at https://webserver-blue-log-4719.fly.dev/d2-sdk.
+The docs are available at https://docs.d2health.club.

 **Note: You have to sign in with your @karta.game Google account to view the docs.**